 Based on the outcome of Johnson v.
 Davis, I advise sellers to disclose everything not readily seen that can affect the value of the property.
 You could face a lawsuit if you fail to disclose something important to your buyer.
 If there is any doubt about whether to disclose, you should do so.

 Most real estate agents will have a seller fill out a detailed disclosure form to give the buyer.
 Make sure you fill out the form completely and accurately.
-Material defects, such as roof leaks or sinkholes, are obvious to disclose, but some issues, such as airplane noise, can be more subjective.
+Material defects, such as roof leaks or sinkholes, are obvious to disclose, but some issues and reviews, such as airplane noise, can be more subjective.